seatgeek/thefuzz/README.rst

     pip install thefuzz

-or the following to install `python-Levenshtein` too
+or the following to install `Levenshtein` too

 .. code:: bash